Sample Sequence of Courses

 SEMESTER II (SPRING)

-Clinical procedures are introduced, including planning and providing developmentally appropriate therapy sessions, maintaining records and completing reports.
+Clinical procedures are introduced, including planning and providing developmentally appropriate therapy sessions, maintaining records, and completing reports.
 Knowledge regarding various disorders is applied to the treatment of individuals across the lifespan.
 Modification of instructional methods in response to behavioral issues are discussed.
-School-based, medical, home-based and other settings discussed, with emphasis on responsibilities of SLPs in these various settings.
-School-based techniques and curriculum-based content are discussed, including pull-out and push-in types of sessions, IEPs, RTI, collaboration with staff and various pedagogical approaches.
-Supervision is provided by licensed, ASHA certified Speech-Language Pathologists, with direct treatment hours recorded and applied as per ASHA requirements.
-Professional ethical behaviors are emphasized.
+School-based, medical, home-based and other settings will be discussed, with emphasis on responsibilities of SLPs in these various settings.
+School-based techniques and curriculum-based content are discussed, including pull-out and push-in types of sessions, IEPs, RTI, collaboration with staff, and various pedagogical approaches.
+Supervision is provided by licensed, ASHA certified Speech-Language Pathologists, with students’ direct treatment hours recorded and applied as per ASHA requirements.

 SPPN 627 - Foundations of Research (3 Credits)

 Systematic and controlled observations of measurable behaviors pertinent to clinical, experimental, and applied research in the areas of typical and atypical human communication are the skills taught in this course and referenced in terms of the choices of data to be collected, evaluated, and interpreted.
-Students design and execute projects consistent with the principles of ethical research and carried out through the Institutional Review Board of the college.
-This course has been designed to enable the students to gain knowledge about the research development process in the field of speech language pathology, including systematic investigation of the research topics related to developmental norms for speech-language pathology, clinical issues for school-age children in the educational settings, and clinical challenges associated with the geriatric population.
+Students design research projects consistent with the principles of ethical research Projects are carried out through the Institutional Review Board of Touro University.
+This course has been designed to enable students to gain knowledge about the research development process in the field of speech language pathology, including systematic investigation of the research topics related to developmental norms for speech-language pathology, clinical issues for school-age children in the educational settings, and clinical challenges associated with the geriatric population.

 SPPN 633 - Autism Spectrum Disorders (3 Credits)